greenzwiz/ubuntu-init-nginx/README.md

 ubuntu-init-nginx
 =================

-Description: This is my custom nginx init script for ubuntu server 14.04.1 based on <JasonGiedymin's config|https://github.com/JasonGiedymin/nginx-init-ubuntu>.
+Description: This is my custom nginx init script for ubuntu server 14.04.1 based on [JasonGiedymin's config](https://github.com/JasonGiedymin/nginx-init-ubuntu).

 Installation and usage
 =================
-Note: This script is intended for use with my nginx configuration files, which can be found <here.|https://github.com/greenzwiz>
+Note: This script is intended for use with my nginx configuration files, which can be found [here]|(https://github.com/greenzwiz).

 ##### Make downloads folder to store files.
 ```mkdir -p /usr/share/downloads```